alexbonde/NSQIP/README.md

 # NSQIP
-Code accompanying the paper "Deep Learning in Surgery - Assessing The Utility of Deep Neural Networks in Predicting Postoperative Surgical Complications"
+Code accompanying the paper "Deep Learning in Surgery - Assessing The Utility of Deep Neural Networks in Predicting Postoperative Surgical Complications: A Retrospective Study"